SAP/gigya-flutter-plugin/README.md

 A flutter plugin that provides an interface for the Gigya API.

 ## Requirements
 Android SDK support requires SDK 14 and above.
-There is no specific requirement for iOS.
+Requires iOS version 13+.

 ## Download and Installation
 Add the Flutter plugin to your **pubspec.yaml** project configuration file.